microsoft/vscode/extensions/typescript-language-features/web/README.md

 - [ ] Response `seq` is always 0.
 - [ ] current method of encoding /scheme/authority means that (node) module resolution looks for /scheme/node_modules and /node_modules
   - even though they can't possibly exist
-  - probably not a problem thoughG
+  - probably not a problem though
 - [x] problems pane doesn't clear problems issued on tsconfig.
   - This is a known problem in normal usage as well.
 - [x] renaming a file throws a No Project error to the console.